How to Apply

 - Details of any theological books (apart from the Bible) that you have found particularly helpful.

 - You should NOT apply for a research course (PhD) until your pre-application enquiry has been approved.
 Please see the research degrees page for further details.

 - You should be prepared to pay the £35.00 application fee to enable us to process your application.
 You will be sent an invoice for this by email after you have submitted your application.

 We require three references – normally one from a local church leader, one from a personal friend, and one from your employer or academic institution.
-If you would like to ask an alternative person to act as one of your referees, please contact us first.
+If you would like to ask an alternative person to act as one of your referees, please discuss this with us.

 For full details of our admissions policy see the Union School of Theology Admissions Policy.
 We hope that your process of application is smooth and satisfactory.
 However, if you wish to complain about, or appeal against, a decision relating to admissions please go to the Union School of Theology Complaints Against An Admissions Decision Policy